How to Import RIS Files for a Systematic Review

 Ready to Import Your Papers?

-Start your 14-day trial, upload your RIS file, and let AI rank your papers by relevance in minutes.
+Create an account, upload your RIS file, and let AI rank your papers by relevance in minutes.